H. Håkansson. One Hundred and One Pieces of a Tree

-The exhibition "Henrik Håkansson.
-One Hundred and One Pieces of a Tree (Norwegian Wood)" will open at KODE 15 November 2019.
+Experience the site specific exhibition "Henrik Håkansson.
+One Hundred and One Pieces of a Tree (Norwegian Wood)" at KODE 4.

-This winter, KODE present a site-specific work by Swedish artist Henrik Håkansson (b.
+This winter/spring, KODE present a site-specific work by Swedish artist Henrik Håkansson (b.
 1968).
 The work is is literally rooted in the nature of Bergen.

 The main element of the installation One Hundred and One Pieces of a Tree (Norwegian Wood is a tree – a dead alder, that the artist himself has selected from Isdalen located in the Bergen area.
 The tree and its roots have been dried out and then dissected into a hundred and one different pieces.